How much does a focus group cost with the help of a third party?

 Standard sizes of groups can range from as little as 4 mini-groups to 12 large groups.
 Smaller groups allow you to have more 1-on-1 time talking to each participant.
-Keep this mind.
+Keep this in mind.

 Groups of 12 or more can turn into organized chaos without a good moderator.
 Trust us–keeping the focus in one place is a must-have quality in a moderator.

 Our market research company also recommends over-recruiting for your focus groups.